IT07/Game_code/ArmA_3/A3_Exile_VEMF_Reloaded/README.md

 # A3_Exile_VEMF_Reloaded
 **Not to confuse with VEMF** <br /><br />

+#### How to download?
+**Because of its new location, the download process is a little different:** <br />
+Click the .7z file and then click the "Raw" button.
+You will then get the exile_vemf_reloaded folder and the Exile.MapName folder inside of a packed .7z :)

 #### How to install?
 **Server-side files** <br />
 - copy the `exile_vemf_reloaded` folder over into where your server's `@ExileServer\addons\` folder is located.<br />